rtruxal/azure_utils/README.md

 power_state: ==> VM running
 location: ==> westus2

-# turning off a vm is not the same as deallocating it!
+## Turning off a vm is not the same as deallocating it!
+Good for rebooting without changing your dynamic-ip.
-# You're still being charged, & your dynamic-ip won't change.
-Good for rebooting.
 ~$ azureutils -j turnoff remotehost-A remotehost-A has been shut down.